 Visitors are awed by the 50 foot grand hallway, massive dining room decorated by Louis Comfort Tiffany and the drawing room featuring a massive 18th century altar.
 Guests are awed at the opulence of the second floor ballroom where a glass skylight soars 35 feet flanked by Tiffany stenciled ceilings.

 Filled with exquisite antiques, ornate chandeliers, mirrors and stunning works of art, the house has been highlighted in Architectural Digest, American Castles, Forbes, HGTV, Wall Street Journal and most recently, Art and Antiques Magazine.
 It was also featured in the 1980s mini-series, North and South, and in the 1990s, Scarlett, and, most recently, in the popular film, The Notebook.

-Today, the Calhoun Mansion is owned and lived in by an architectural preservationist who opens the house from 11am-5 pm, with tours on the hour and half hour, lasting about 30 minutes for $16 per person.
-A more in-depth 90-minute grand tour of the entire mansion is also available for $75 per person.
-After the tour, guests are invited to browse in the gift shop and enjoy the garden.
-For reservations, call 843-722-8205 or visit www.calhounmansion.net.
+Today, the Williams Mansion is owned and lived in by an architectural preservationist who opens the house from 11am-5 pm, with tours on the hour and half hour, lasting about 30 minutes for $17 per person, cash or credit card.
+Tickets may be purchased the day of the tour in the Museum shop which is located at the lower level under piazza, or online.

 The New Grand Tour is an hour and half long.
 It covers the entire Mansion, including the Italianate tower.
 It is offered with reservations made either online or by phone.
 Admission is $75.00 per person.